AngelNirere/ClinicBookingSystem/README.md

-# 🏥 Smart Clinic Booking Management System
+# 🏥 Smart Booking Appointment for clinics

 ## 📌 Project Overview

-The **Smart Clinic Booking Management System** is a Spring Boot–based application developed to automate and streamline appointment booking in a healthcare clinic.
+The **Smart  Booking Appointment for ckinics** is a Spring Boot–based application developed to automate and streamline appointment booking in a healthcare clinic.
 The system reduces manual scheduling errors, prevents double booking, and automates consultation fee calculation using clean architecture and design patterns.

 This project was developed as a **Final Exam Project for Best Programming Practice and Design Patterns**.